Innoactive/Innoactive-Portal-Omniverse-Extension/README.md

 ## Installation:
 1. In Omniverse, go to "Window / Extensions / Options / Settings"
 2. Add this to the Extension Search Paths: git://github.com/Innoactive/Innoactive-Portal-Omniverse-Extension?branch=main&dir=exts
-3. Search for "Innoactive" in "Third Party" and enable the Innoactive extension (de.innoactive)
+3. Search for "Innoactive" in "Third Party" and enable the Innoactive extension (innoactive.omniverse)
 4. Enable "autoload" if desired

 ## Usage: